Photo by Nina Subin

-Elizabeth Kadetsky is the author of two books of fiction–a novella (On the Island at the Center of the Center of the World, Nouvella, 2015), and a story collection (The Poison that Purifies You, C&R Press, 2014)-as well as a memoir (First There Is a Mountain, Little Brown, 2004).
+Elizabeth Kadetsky, winner of the 2019 Juniper Prize in Creative Nonfiction, is the author of The Memory Eaters, a lyric memoir in essays forthcoming from U. Mass Press in April 2020.
+Her three previous books include two works of fiction–a novella (On the Island at the Center of the Center of the World, Nouvella, 2015), and a story collection (The Poison that Purifies You, C&R Press, 2014)–and a researched memoir set in India (First There Is a Mountain, Little Brown, 2004).
+She is the recipient of two Fulbright fellowships to India, the second to Ahmedabad for the 2019-2020 academic year.
 Her short stories have been chosen for a Pushcart Prize, Best New American Voices, and Best American Short Stories notable stories, and her personal essays have appeared in the New York Times, Guernica, Santa Monica Review, Antioch Review, Post Road, Agni, and elsewhere.